 A Registration Committee (RC) will be formed to review all RBSO applications submitted to CABS.
-A four member RC will be appointed by the CABS Executive Committee for a term of not less than 2 years.
-RC appointees must be CABS members in good standing for at least 2 years and possess an advanced level of experience in the practice of biological safety.
+The RC committee must be CABS-ACSB members in good standing and possess an advanced level of experience in the practice of biological safety.
 The RC will be provided with one paid administrative support person responsible for the intake of applications and fees, communications and to schedule meetings of the committee to review applications.
-The RC will meet four times annually to consider the applicants and determine their eligibility for registration.
+The RC will meet as needed and consider applications virtually.